-What do you think about when you say the word "shape" aloud?
-Do you imagine a square, a circle, a heart, or even a smiley shape?
-Yes, all those are shapes—as are the hundreds of other recognizable outlines or figures that we call shapes in our everyday parlance.
+What does the word “shape” mean to you?
+Do you imagine a square, a circle, a heart, or even a smiley face?
+Yes, all those are shapes—as are the hundreds of other recognizable outlines or figures that we call shapes in our daily conversations.
 Shapes play a significant role within any slides you create for your PowerPoint presentation.
-In more ways that you may want to count, shapes are like the building blocks of almost anything you do on your PowerPoint slides.
+In so many ways, shapes are like the building blocks of almost anything you do on your PowerPoint slides.

 To look at these different types of shapes, choose the Insert tab (or even the Home tab) of the Ribbon.
 Then, click the Shapes button to bring up a drop-down gallery, as shown in Figure 1, below.